sevco.io

 Cross-asset Search Queries

-Cross-asset Search queries allow users to run queries that take correlations between Device and User assets into account.
+Cross-asset Search queries allow users to run queries that take correlations between different asset classes into account.
 For example, you may wish to run a query that searches across assets to:

 • View Devices that have associated Users who are in an Active Directory Group